 As denominator, we use Enterprise Value (EV) as it takes into account both the price paid for an equity stake in the business as well as the debt financing used to help generate operating earnings.

 We calculate the Earnings Yield as follows:

 While Greenblatt's magic formula combines earnings yield with the quality ratio ROIC, a more recent study concluded that the formula derives all its magic from Earnings Yield and none from ROIC.
-According to Gray and Carlisle, a portfolio of stocks sorted only on the cheapness metric achieves an astounding return of 15.95% a year and outperforms the two-metric magic formula by more than 2% per year.
+According to Gray and Carlisle, a portfolio of stocks sorted only on the cheapness metric achieves an astounding return of 15.95% annually.
+It outperforms the two-metric magic formula by more than 2% per year.

 In the scorecard, we show the Earnings Yield for the selected stock.
-We also calculate the median Earnings Yield for all stocks, the company's sector, industry group and industry.
-Finally, we include the percentile so you can easily compare a company to its peers.
+We also calculate the median Earnings Yield for all stocks, the company's sector, industry group, and industry.
+Finally, we include the percentile to compare a company to its peers easily.
 For more information, click here.

 In our screens: